jackfranklin/jackfranklindotcodotuk/src/site/blog/2024-11-17-typescript-enums-0-values.md

 despite the
 [well documented concerns](https://rahuulmiishra.medium.com/the-pitfalls-of-using-enums-in-typescript-4a52f00979a8#).
-This bug is particularly challenging to fix given that is avoids any TypeScript compiliation errors, so you have to be careful when using enum values, or the existence of them, in your conditionals.
+This bug is particularly challenging to fix given that is avoids any TypeScript compilation errors, so you have to be careful when using enum values, or the existence of them, in your conditionals.

 You might also like to check the